IBM/ibm-cloud-sdk-common/README.md

 in which the Compute Resource Identity feature is configured
 - Cloud Pack for Data Authentication: supports authentication flows implemented specifically as part of the Cloud Pack for Data offering
+- Multi-Cloud Saas Platform (MCSP) Authentication: supports a user-supplied API key that is automatically exchanged for an access token by interacting with the MCSP offering's token service

 Detailed information about these authenticators can be found in the various language-specific core libraries: